 4) Optional filtering information for Third Party ID shall have a fixed length of 24 bits.

-5) Optional Identification Information Filter(s), there may be multiple filtering element within the Filtering Information for the Identification Information, as specified in clause 5.8 of 3GPP TS 23.369 [152].
-The structure is show in Figure 31.3.2.
+5) Optional Identification Information Filter(s), there may be multiple filtering elements within the Filtering Information for the Identification Information, as specified in clause 5.8 of 3GPP TS 23.369 [152].
+The structure of a single filtering element is show in Figure 31.3-2.

 It is used to filter the target devices with bitstring of Identification Information equal to a specific value.

-Figure 31.3.2: Structure of Identification Information Filter
+Figure 31.3-2: Structure of a single filtering element

 - Offset consisting of 7 bits.
 It represents the position of the Identification Information's bitstring to be compared.
-Value 0 means the starting position is 1, and value 127 means the starting position is 128.
+Value 0 means the starting position is the least significant bit of the identification information, and value 127 means the starting position is the most significant bit of the128 bit identification information.

 - Length consisting of 7 bits.
 It represents the length of value of the bitstring to be compared.

 - Component Value consisting of 1 - 128 bits.
 It represents the component value of the bitstring to be compared.

+Example: The single filtering element with Offset=3, length=2 and Component Value = 01 takes the value 0000011000001001 It matches all Identification Information which have bit 3 = 1 and bit 4 =0.